 We are working on resolving this issue, we have hired a consultant who has provided a method to remove PFOA and PFOS from the system and has submitted the concept in a report to the health department.
+Our consultant has submitted a required pilot plan to the Health Department for approval, once approved, the system will be put in place to collect the data.
 We anticipate resolving the problem within the upcoming year.
 For more information, please contact North Castle Water Department at 273-3000 x55 or the Westchester County Department of Health (DOH) at 914-813-5000.
 Additional information is available on the Town Web Site.